yaswanthsvist/react-native-navigation/v1tov2diff.md

 Element tranisitions, adding buttons and styles are not supported yet.

-### Shared Element Transitions

-currently not supported

-### Collapsing Views

-currently not supported

-### Styling the Navigator

-Currently no styling feature is supported.

-### Adding buttons

-Currently not supported

-### Styling the Tab Bar

-Currently not supported

-## How can I help?
-We encourage you to help us by making any of the following tests pass.

 ## Getting started with v2
 If v2 supports everything you need for your app we encourage you to use it.
 Here are the docs
 ## Docs